-Intacs® Corneal Implants are an ophthalmic medical device designed for the reduction or elimination of myopia and astigmatism in patients with keratoconus so that their functional vision may be restored and the need for a corneal transplant procedure can potentially be deferred.
-When placed in the corneal stroma, outside of the patient’s central optical zone, the product reduces the cone by flattening the cornea.
+Intacs® Corneal Implants are ophthalmic medical devices designed for the reduction or elimination of myopia and astigmatism in patients with keratoconus so that their functional vision may be restored and the need for a corneal transplant procedure can potentially be deferred.
+When placed in the corneal stroma, outside of the patient’s central optical zone, the product reduces the conical steepening by flattening the cornea.

 Anesthetic drops are used to numb the eye, which is held open throughout the procedure to prevent blinking.